Budgtr

 Budgtr is a personal finance app that takes the tedium out of budget and savings management.
 The app gives users a consolidated overview of their spending across different bank accounts, and provides tools to gain control over their financial activity.
 Users can plan and track their expenses as well as use smart templates and other gimmicks to manage savings goals.

-Kayode Faniyi
+Kayode Faniyi (UX Writing)

 My initial thoughts